JohEngstrom/waveshare-esp32s3-7-inch-eez-ui/README.md

 ## 📊 Alternative Method: import_eez_ui.py
 This script simplifies the process of importing and integrating UI components into your project.
 It automates several tasks, making your development workflow more efficient.
+I have never used python before this, but figured it was more portable than bash and you have to have python installed for the IDF anyways.
+There may be bugs as I am the only person who has tested these scripts.
+With that said if you do encounter a bug submit an issue or even better a pull request.

 **Key Features**